leonemendes/dw-mini/README.md

 > Error: pg_config executable not found.

-WHen this happens you must install `PostgreSQL` from the web.
+If this happens, probably you must install `PostgreSQL` from the web.
 If your macOS does not support it, you must install binaries from [PostgreSQL website](https://www.enterprisedb.com/download-postgresql-binaries) and run the following command lines under download folder:

 ```BASH
 unzip postgresql-14.19-1-osx-binaries.zip -d ~/pgsql